rafaellc28/Latex2MathProg/README.md

 	C[i], = 1;
 ```

-## Declarations
+## Declaration Statements

-Declarations are used to define the attributes of an identifier.
+Declarations are used to declare the attributes of an identifier.
 For instance

 ```latex
 m, n \in \mathbb{Z}, \in \mathbb{P}, > 0; J := 1 \ldots n; M := 1 \ldots m\\